Transfer news: 'We don't want Mbappe or Neymar' - Perez says Real Madrid haven't spoken to PSG | Goal.com

 But Perez says there isn't interest from his side, just like there wasn't last year when the duo were linked with the club.

-"I haven't spoken with Zidane about Mbappe or Neymar, nor have I with anyone else," Perez said during his interview with Onda Cero's El Transistor.
+"I haven't spoken with Zidane about Mbappe or Neymar, nor have I with anyone else," Perez said during his interview with Onda Cero.
 "Nor have we spoken with Mbappe, nor will we.

 "Last year we said we didn't want them and this year is the same.
 If we want a player, we'll speak to their club."

+Zidane echoed those sentiments and told reporters at a charity match in Bordeaux: "He is very well where he is [at PSG]" when asked about Mbappe potentially joining Madrid.

-Former PSG boss and current Arsenal manager Unai Emery said he had to convince Mbappe not to move to Real Madrid during his time with the club, and Mbappe's league-leading goal tally in Ligue 1 only further rumours of a potential departure.
+Former PSG boss and current Arsenal manager Unai Emery said he had to convince Mbappe not to move to Real Madrid during his time with the club, and Mbappe's goal tally in Ligue 1 will only accelerate rumours of a potential departure.

-Current PSG manager Thomas Tuchel, who signed a contract extension with the club this week, said he could not guarantee that the two would return, adding that plenty could change through the summer.
+Thomas Tuchel, who has signed a contract extension to stay in charge at PSG, said he could not guarantee that the two would return, adding that plenty could change through the summer.

 Eden Hazard appears to be Real Madrid's preferred target, with Perez saying the Chelsea midfielder is one he hopes to bring to Madrid.

-Real Madrid may be facing the exit of captain Sergio Ramos as well, although Perez says he will not let the defender move to the Chinese Super League on a free transfer.
+Madrid may well have to contend with the departure of captain Sergio Ramos, although Perez says he will not let the defender move to the Chinese Super League on a free transfer.